anerli/atc-toolbox/README.md

 Normally you install modules with `pip install packagename`, however since this is not on pypi (the pip package repository), you have to install it slightly differently.

-Clone (or just download if you want) this repository, and (assuming you are running a terminal in the parent directory of this repository) `pip install atc-toolbox`.
+Clone (or just download if you want) this repository, and (assuming you are running a terminal in the parent directory of this repository) `pip install -e atc-toolbox`.
 Then you will be able to access the `atc_toolbox` module from python.
-If you plan to edit the toolbox code, make sure to do `pip install -e atc-toolbox` instead to make sure your changes are reflected.
+The -e flag means that when you pull new changes from atc-toolbox the changes will be automatically reflected without having to pip re-install it.

 ## Docs
 - There are no docs for this yet :(